 MEO proposes the staged construction of two large natural gas reforming and methanol production plants, each with an annual production capacity of 1.75 million tonnes on its own concrete gravity structure (CGS).
-Each completed plant will be towed to Tassie Shoal and grounded for operation using sea water as ballast.
-Each plant requires approximately 1.4 Tcf of raw gas, ideally containing around 25% CO2 to operate for 20 years.
+Each TSMP requires $\sim 200 - 220$ Million Standard Cubic Feet per day (MSCFD) of raw gas, preferably with up to 25% CO2, resulting in a potential total requirement of up to 440 MSCFD and ~4 Trillion Cubic Feet (TCF) of gas over an initial 25 year period.